 That’s a difficult question to answer.
 While Missouri did ban certain age groups from texting behind the wheel, it’s not illegal for everyone.
 Current laws only prohibit individuals under 21 years of age and commercial drivers from operating a motor vehicle and texting at the same time.

 It seems strange that the law doesn’t forbid everyone from texting while driving.
 Adults could just as easily get into an accident as teenagers.
 However, the current law stands.
 Many people believe it’s unfair to single out a specific age group.
-The frequency of distracted driving accidents continues to rise, but lawmakers refuse to do anything about it.
+The frequency of distracted driving accidents in St. Louis continues to rise, but lawmakers refuse to do anything about it.

 Driving while texting is a careless act that puts other people at risk.
 Anyone who makes the conscious decision to do it should be held liable for the injured victim’s expenses.